-Korean society is more homogeneous than most and, as a result, foreign investors and expat employees wanting to do business in South Korea are expected to adjust and conform.
+Korean society is more homogeneous than most, and as a result, foreign investors and expat employees doing business in South Korea are expected to adjust and conform.

 While most expats wanting to work in South Korea do not start a business or need to register property, they still have challenges to address.
-This includes overcoming the language barrier, adapting to the nuances of local business culture and avoiding social faux pas that could make the difference between success and failure in the Korean business world.
+This includes overcoming the language barrier, adapting to the nuances of local business culture, and avoiding a faux pas that could be the difference between success and failure in the Korean business world.

 Koreans take dressing well seriously, and modesty and subtlety are values that inform business dress.
 Wearing a suit is almost always a safe choice for men.
 Women should avoid wearing revealing clothing.

 Gift-giving is a common practice.
 Gifts should be given and received with both hands and should not be opened in the giver's presence.
 If someone receives a gift, they should reciprocate with a gift of similar value.

 Gifts are best wrapped in bright colours and not dark colours or red.
 Avoid giving expensive gifts, as the receiver will feel obliged to reciprocate.
 Gifts in sets of four, knives or scissors should also be avoided as these are seen as symbols of death.

 Although gender relations are becoming more equitable, men still dominate the Korean workplace.
 Foreign businesswomen are expected to behave in an elegant, refined and 'feminine' manner.